liv-daliberti/grail-simulation/src/knn/README.md

 Both the SLURM wrapper (`training/training-knn.sh`, which auto-submits sweeps/finalize jobs) and the Python modules follow this path; setting `--feature-space word2vec` switches the feature block while keeping the rest intact.

+Need deeper context on the ingestion step?
+See `clean_data/sessions/README.md` for the session-log builders that feed the dataset.

+## Report generation modules

+The report builder that previously lived entirely in `src/knn/pipeline_reports.py` now ships as the package `src/knn/pipeline_reports/`.
+The public entry point remains `knn.pipeline_reports.generate_reports(repo_root, report_bundle)` so existing imports and pipeline calls continue to work, but the implementation is split into focused modules:

+- `__init__.py` – orchestrates the overall workflow and wires the helper modules together.
+- `catalog.py` – creates the top-level `reports/knn/README.md` summary.
+- `hyperparameter.py` – renders sweep leaderboards, per-feature tables, and reproduction commands.
+- `next_video.py` – assembles next-video metrics tables, curve plots, and LOSO summaries.
+- `opinion.py` – produces opinion-regression tables, portfolio stats, and cross-study diagnostics.
+- `shared.py` – reusable helpers such as CLI formatting, feature-space headings, and logging.

+When you need to tweak layout or add new sections, update the dedicated module instead of hunting through a monolithic file.
+Each builder writes a single Markdown artifact and accepts the same `ReportBundle` produced by the pipeline, so the CLI and training scripts require no changes.

 ## Feature helpers

 `features.py` reuses `prompt_builder.build_user_prompt` to guarantee the same